14 of the most family-friendly golf resorts around the world

 Located on the Oregon Coast, this resort is a one-of-a kind experience for golf lovers.
 The chance to play on six distinct links courses, notorious for being challenging but absolutely magnificent, is certain to thrill golfers.
 The magnificent rolling fairways and the wind-lashed coastline are sure to amaze even non-golfers.
 The resort has a ton of attractions in addition to golf and breathtaking vistas.
 Horseback riding, spa and sauna, fishing, tennis, hiking trails, and meandering through the on-site labyrinth are some of the family-friendly pursuits.

-Hero image: Courtesy Angsana Laguna Phuket; Featured image: Courtesy Tropicana Golf and Country Resort
+(Main image: Angsana Laguna Phuket; Featured image: Tropicana Golf and Country Resort)

 Frequently Asked Questions (FAQs)